 After climbing a bit, we saw our first family of gorillas, which were from the Hirwa family.
 They are truly astonishing creatures.
 The excitement in our group was palpable as we prepared to capture the moment with our cameras.
 We kept a healthy distance between us, which, as the guide explained, was to safeguard the gorillas from contagious human diseases.
 We remained very still and did not make eye contact as instructed.

 The gorillas munched on bamboo leaves as we watched them.
 They carried on their interactions with little concern for their human visitors, though they observed us with interest.
 The little ones stole our hearts as we watched them play around their mother.
 Some did adorable impressions of their silverback gorilla father beating his chest.
 The male gorilla, less active than the others and weighing almost 500 pounds, sat alone, watching over his family.
 We watched in fascination throughout our rendezvous which lasted about an hour.
 Gorilla trekking is a life-changing experience.

-Is it worth the expense?
+Is it Worth the Expense?

-Rwanda is an example of ecotourism at it’s best.
+Rwanda is an example of ecotourism at its best.
 Yes, a trekking permit is expensive in Rwanda at $1500, but the amazing experience is well worth the price.
 Also, while you create lasting memories, you help preserve the gorilla wildlife and benefit the local economy at the same time.
 As the number of travelers who visit the gorillas increases, the relationship of the local communities to these animals grows stronger.

-Put it on your bucket list
+Put it on Your Bucket List

-Talk show host, Ellen DeGeneres, and actress, Portia de Rossi, did their first trek together in May, 2018.
+Talk show host, Ellen DeGeneres, and actress, Portia de Rossi, did their first trek together in May 2018.
 Ms. de Rossi described the experience as

 “the most shocking, exhilarating experience of my life; When you see something that could easily tear you apart with their bare hands choose to just tolerate you-it’s like no other experience”.

 Gorilla trekking in Rwanda is a popular and unique wildlife experience that allows visitors to get up close with endangered mountain gorillas in their natural habitat.
 Why wait?
 Book a gorilla trek today if you seek an incredible experience that also intentionally boosts a struggling economy and preserves natural wildlife.
 A gorilla trekking adventure tour checks all the boxes.

 Finally, an extravagant vacation you can feel good about.